lowcomote/jsonschemadsl.parent/README.md

 ### Shipyard DSL.
-Shipyard is a JSON Schema-based language for workflow specification for [Keptn](https://keptn.sh/), an open source tool for DevOps automation of  cloud-native applications.
+Shipyard is a JSON Schema-based domain-specific language (DSL) for workflow specification for [Keptn](https://keptn.sh/), an open source tool for DevOps automation of cloud-native applications.
 The  results  of  the  case study  show  that  proper  editors  as  well  as  language  evolution support  from  MDE  can  be  reused  and  at  the  same  time,  the surface  syntax  of  JSON  is  maintained.
 See [1] for further details.

-Shipyard DSL versions are available in [samples/shipyardSchemas/](samples/shipyardSchemas/) as collected from the Shipyard official [Keptn repository](https://github.com/keptn/spec/blob/master/shipyard.md)
+Different Shipyard DSL versions are available in [samples/shipyardSchemas/](samples/shipyardSchemas/), collected from the Shipyard official [Keptn repository](https://github.com/keptn/spec/blob/master/shipyard.md).
-The Shipyard DSL is defined by schema document, which, in turn, conforms to a given metaschema or JSON Schema Draft.
-We currently support [JSON Schema Draft 7](https://json-schema.org/).
+The Shipyard DSL is orginally defined by schema document, which, in turn, conforms to a given metaschema or [JSON Schema Draft](https://json-schema.org/).
+The JSON Schema is a draft standard by IETF, New JSON Schema Drafts are issued by IETF every six months.
+Our approach [1] supports the [JSON Schema Draft 7](https://json-schema.org/).

 In the following, we apply the approach proposed in [1] to Shipyard.
-The following steps (1-9) are typically performed by a Language Engineer.
+The following steps (1-10) are typically performed by a Language Engineer.

 #### Steps 1-6